-Arguments can be divided into two categories:
+Arguments can be grouped into two main types:

 If premises are true, then conclusions must also be true.